 He has taught at Mississippi College School of Law in Jackson for 2 years as Adjunct Professor.
 He is admitted to practice before the United States Supreme Court, the U.S. District Court - SDMS, the US Fifth Circuit Court of Appeals, The Mississippi Supreme Court and all State Trial Courts.
 He is a member of the Mississippi Bar.
 He taught at The National Public Finance Institute at Northwestern University, Evanston, Illinois for 5 years.

-Recently in 2017, Mr. Bennett was elected to the Board of Directors of the MS Historical Society and the Advisory Board of the Department of Political Science at the University of Mississippi.
+Recently, Mr. Bennett served on the Board of Directors of the Mississippi Historical Society and as President of the MHS for 2020.
 Mr. Bennett was active in The National Society to Prevent Blindness, having served as Vice President of the National Board, and in the American Legion.
 He continues to be an active supporter or member in other legal associations including: The National Association of Public Pension Attorneys, The National Council on Teacher Retirement, the Council of Institutional Investors, the National Conference on Public Employee Retirement Systems, the Lawyers Coordinating Committee, National Association of State Treasurers, National Association of Attorneys General, and the Inter-American Bar Association.